kanchihari/interior-design/README.md

 ### Contact :

-The contact content is presented in the footer section which contains of the social media links of the company and contact content have the details of the company like name of the contact person,location,emial id and mobile number.
+The contact content is presented in the footer section which contains of the social media links of the company and contact content have the details of the company like name of the contact person,location,email id and mobile number.

 ![Contant-details](./assets/images/contact%20_page.png)